The self-similar evolution of stationary point processes via persistent homology: Examples

-If we assume that in a sufficiently large regime of filtration parameters $\nu$ under consideration persistence diagram (expectation) measures are independent from $\nu$, then $\mathfrak{P}_{t,t'}$ is independent from $t'$ up to the power-law denoted in the argument of $g$ on the right-hand side of Eq. (\ref{EqLargeVolumeAverageScaling}).
-Then, in the limit of large volumes we obtain self-similar scaling of volume-averaged persistence diagram expectation measures, including an independent derivation of the packing relation given in Thm. \ref{ThmPackingRelation} for the considered example.
+If we assume that in a sufficiently large regime of filtration parameters $\nu$ under consideration persistence diagram expectation measures are independent from $\nu$, then $\mathfrak{P}_{t,t'}$ is independent from $t'$ up to the power-law denoted in the argument of $g$ on the right-hand side of \Cref{EqLargeVolumeAverageScaling}.
+In the limit of large volumes we obtain self-similar scaling of limiting volume-averaged persistence diagram expectation measures, including an independent derivation of the packing relation for the considered example.